ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 demo = gr.Interface(fn=greet, inputs="text", outputs="text")

-demo.launch(server_name="0.0.0.0", server_port=8080)
+demo.launch(server_name="0.0.0.0", server_port=7860)
 ```

 We start by importing the *Gradio* package.
 We define the function that Gradio will use.
 This simple function takes one input and returns one output.

 Using the `Interface` class we define what the app should look like.
 We pass the following parameters: `fn` specifies the function that the app should be running, `inputs` specifies what fields the user should be allowed to give as input, `output` specifies what kind of output the function will be showing the user.

-Finally, the launch method instructs to launch the defined app and we specify that we want it to run on port 8080.
+Finally, the launch method instructs to launch the defined app.
+By default your app will run on port 7860 (can be changed if you wish).

 This example demonstrates the three basic components that your app will need - the function that the app will be based on, the interface definition, and the launch command.
 We will now build on this simplest case to add more complex scenarios and customize the app.